By

 Real-Time Captioning in Google Meet

 Google Meet stands out with its real-time captioning feature, which is powered by Google's speech recognition technology.
-This feature is particularly useful in improving accessibility and understanding during meetings, especially in environments with background noise or for participants who may be hearing impaired.
+This feature is handy for enhancing accessibility and comprehension during meetings, especially in environments with background noise or for participants who may be hearing-impaired.
 The captions are automatically generated and displayed at the bottom of the screen, and they can be toggled on or off easily by any participant, ensuring that everyone can follow along with the conversation without extra equipment or setup.

 Interactive Features and Customization

-Zoom excels in this area with options like polling, hand raising, and virtual reactions, which engage participants and mimic in-person interaction dynamics.
+Zoom excels in this area with options like polling, hand raising, and virtual reactions, which engage participants and replicate the dynamics of in-person interactions.
 Customization options such as the ability to choose different view layouts, manage participant permissions, and even add branding to the meeting rooms are also available, making Zoom a highly versatile tool for businesses and educators.
 On the other hand, Google Meet provides a more streamlined, less customizable interface, focusing on simplicity and ease of use with fewer distractions during meetings.

 High-Definition Streaming